Blobfolio/checksame/README.md

 | 0 | No change detected. |
 | 1 | Something changed. |

-The latter can be used as a quick bypass for expensive build routines, etc.
+The key comparison mode is primarily intended to provide an efficient bypass for expensive build routines, etc.